strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Similarly to listing topics, we get one consumer group listed: `a_consumer_group_1`.

 There are more CLI administrative tools.
-For example we can try get default cluster configuration:
+For example we can try to get the default cluster configuration:

     bin/kafka-configs.sh --bootstrap-server kafka:9092 --command-config ~/team-a-client.properties \
       --entity-type brokers --describe --entity-default